jorbDehmel/oak/README.md

     are single-argument only.
 Just use `Copy` for anything else.
 - You can call a multi-argument `=` operator (`Copy`) like this:
     `a = (b, c, d);` (as of `Oak` `0.0.10`)

+## Disclaimer

+The `Oak` programming language outlined here bears no relation nor resemblance to the Java prototype of the same name; I was not aware of it until significantly into development.

 ## License